-20 Does equity-based compensation require registration or notice?
+Does equity-based compensation require registration or notice?
 Are exemptions, or simplified or expedited procedures available?

-Among the three prevalent equity-based compensation methods, stock options and stock compensation using a trust are subject to the following registration and notice requirements under both the FIEA and Companies Act.
+Stock options, restricted stock and stock compensation using a trust are subject to the following registration and notice requirements under both the FIEA and Companies Act.